 Celebration of Amongmong Festival

-The main objective is to have a good harvest.
+The main objective of the festival is to have a good harvest.
 Each day of the festival has its own significance.
-The first day is called Singkitshsa.
-This day is marked by closing of all transaction that are related to purchase of domestic animals like pigs, cow, Mithuns and roping them.
+The first day is called Singkitshsa, which is marked by closing of all transaction that are related to purchase of domestic animals like pigs, cow, Mithuns and roping them.
 Preparing and collection of food stuff is done on that day.
-Now on the second day, the roped domestic animals are killed.
+On the second day, the roped domestic animals are killed.
 After setting aside some portion for the feast, the meat is distributed among the team members of a group called athiru and akhingru.

 The third day is known as Musuyangtap and it is a day of worshipping the three oven stones.
 The oldest woman of the household perform this ritual by placing gum rice balls on the top of the stones and pouring little wine on these stones.
 God lijaba is represented by this stone.

 On these three days, the villagers will neither go to fields nor outside the village as this is believed to bring calamities.
 As dawn sets in the priest would go to the village well and draw water carefully.
 Others would follow him.
 Each one of them must cover their head with green leaves else they would be affected by cholera.

 The fourth day is called kikha-langpi and the day is spent cleaning.
 And on the last and final day, known as ‘shilang wuba nyunong’, the villagers visit relatives, friends and neighbouring villages, sharing meal and drinks.
 The Amongmong festival is a sort of a thanksgiving to Mother Earth.